This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A far-view perspective can be achieved by placing smaller trees in front and increasingly larger ones behind.

-By positioning larger plants in the front, a different viewpoint is produced—that of a viewer in the middle of the trees, gazing out at the forest that stretches beyond.
+Positioning larger plants in the front produces a different viewpoint—that of a viewer in the middle of the trees, gazing out at the forest that stretches beyond.

 Use trees of various heights and diameters in every situation, and arrange them so that no three trees can be seen from the front or the side in a straight line.